fusion809/fusion809.github.io-old2/_posts/2016/12/OS/00-introduction.md

-I have used quite a few Linux distributions and I decided to create a more detailed comparison of a few more popular or major Linux distributions, including:
+I have used quite a few free operating systems and I decided to create a more detailed comparison of a few more popular or major free operating systems, including:

 {% capture list %}
 <ol>